UNIMIBInside/bigtwine-analysis/README.md

 ## Building for production

-To optimize the analysis application for production, run:
+To optimize the analysisId application for production, run:

     ./gradlew -Pprod clean bootWar